What is Apache Spark?

-Read about Apache Spark from Cloudera Spark Training and be an Apache Spark Specialist!
+Learn more about Apache Spark from our Cloudera Spark Training and be an Apache Spark Specialist!

 Evolution of Apache Spark

-Before Spark, there was MapReduce which was used as a processing framework.
-Initially, Spark was started as one of the research projects in 2009 at UC Berkeley AMPLab.
-It was later open sourced in 2010.
+Before Spark, there was MapReduce that was used as a processing framework.
+Then, Spark got initiated as one of the research projects in 2009 at UC Berkeley AMPLab.
+It was later open-sourced in 2010.
 The major intention behind this project was to create a cluster management framework that supports various computing systems based on clusters.
-After its release to the market, Spark grew and moved to the Apache Software Foundation in 2013.
-Now, most of the organizations across the world have incorporated Apache Spark for empowering their Big Data applications.
+After its release in the market, Spark grew and moved to Apache Software Foundation in 2013.
+Now, most organizations across the world have incorporated Apache Spark for empowering their Big Data applications.